 Take away: Stay informed about how SARS-CoV-2 spreads and how to protect yourself.
 The more you know, the better you can understand your risk and know how to best protect yourself and others.
 Also, remember that just as your understanding of SARS CoV-2 is improving, so is that of your health care providers.

 Communication with Providers

 Another finding was the lack of communication from health care providers about COVID-19 related risks associated with psoriasis and psoriatic arthritis treatments.
-Data show most providers did not talk about COVID-19 related risks with treatments for psoriatic disease (biologics, oral systemics, topicals or phototherapy).
+Remember, this was early on in what has become a long and ongoing pandemic.
+Data from the surveys show most providers did not talk about COVID-19 related risks with treatments for psoriatic disease (biologics, oral systemics, topicals or phototherapy).
 The lack of communication could be due to many different factors.

 Take away: It is okay to ask your health care provider about an emerging health concern, even if you know there are limited data available.
 Asking your question may lead to a productive conversation about treatment options or what is known from science.

 Since the start of the COVID-19 pandemic, many health care providers have quickly adapted to offer telehealth services instead of or in addition to in-person visits.
 Half of respondents reported being notified that their health care providers would be conducting visits virtually.
 Although some providers and patients prefer in-person visits to telehealth visits, respondents reported high levels of satisfaction with telehealth visits, which were comparable with in-person visits.
 We will have to see if providers continue offering telehealth after the COVID-19 pandemic ends or if insurers will continue to cover these visits, but it is reassuring that patients are feeling satisfied with this safe and alternative way of receiving care.

 Take away: If you are not comfortable going to in-person medical appointments, ask your provider if telehealth is an option.
 You might find it to be helpful, until you feel more comfortable going back to the office.